Chain of Log-Concave Markov Chains: Chain of log-concave Markov chains

 \subsection{Algorithm: non-Markovian chain of (log-concave) Markov chains}

 Below, we give the pseudo-code for our sampling algorithm.
-In the inner loop, $\mcmc_\sigma$ is any MCMC method, but our focus here is on Langevin MCMC algorithms that use $\nabla \log p(y_t|y_{1:t-1})$ to sample the new measurement $Y_t$ conditioned on the previously sampled ones $Y_{1:t-1}$.
+In the inner loop, $\mcmc_\sigma$ is any MCMC method, but our focus in this paper is on Langevin MCMC algorithms\footnote{We experimented with a variety of Langevin MCMC algorithms to sample from $p(y_t|y_{1:t-1})$ in the inner loop of Algorithm~\ref{alg:oat}.
+The results are reported in the appendix due to space constraints.
+After extensive tuning, we found the underdamped Langevin MCMC algorithm by~\citet{sachs2017langevin} to be the best performing for the test densities we considered.} that use $\nabla_{y_t} \log p(y_t|y_{1:t-1})$ to sample the new measurement $Y_t$ conditioned on the previously sampled ones $Y_{1:t-1}$.